unkemptArc99/cs7641-project/docs/index.md

 #### Model 1 Data Preprocessing

 To preprocess our data, we used OpenCV.
 Once we figured out that the optimal number of layers was four, we resized the images to different dimensions to see which would give the best results.
 Through experimentation we realized that the best interpolation to use was INTER_LINEAR.
 We found that scaling down the images by a factor of 0.4 increased our accuracy to ~47% before starting to over-fit.
 We also needed to perform one hot encoding before feeding the data into the supervised learning model.
-Since completing the midterm report, we also applied data augmentations in the form of rotations to our dataset.
+Since completing the midterm report, we also applied data augmentations in the form of random rotations to our dataset.
 This significantly improved our results.

 Here is a summary of our model from the midterm: